andreclerigo/temperature_warning/README.md

 The last command is to make sure that the service is started on system startup

 **Note:** Currently this script is done for emails from gmail

+## Realtime Information
+To get the current temperature on CPU and GPU run the shell script
+`watch ./pi-temp.sh` to get the information at all time
+`./pi-temp.sh` to get the temperature once